This is our definitive guide to pH meters, the pH scale, and everything you need to know about pH measurement.

-A pH sensor converts the signal it receives from an electrode into a pH value.
+A pH sensor converts the signal it receives from an electrode into a vale on the pH scale.
 Two types of sensing elements dominate the market, the conventional glass membrane and the ion-sensitive-field-effect transistor (ISFET).
 As for sensor materials, you have to choose from glass, plastic, or polyetheretherketone (PEEK).
 At first glance, you might go for the plastic or PEEK for their robustness, but vendors disagree and go for glass.
 Why?

 Plus the glass shaft offers high physical stability because it avoids the inner glass tube for the wire brakes.
 This can become an issue with sensors longer than 120 millimeters.
 You can pick plastic if you need to save money, but keep in mind that it only works in less-demanding processes.

 6 pH transmitters you must know